unimelbmdap/encoding-music-mcp/README.md

 3. **Restart Claude Desktop**

 4. **Try it out:**
-   - "What MEI files are available?" → Lists 46 built-in files
+   - "What MEI files are available?" → Lists all 46 built-in files
-   - "Tell me about Bach_BWV_0772.mei" → Reads resource and extracts metadata
+   - "Tell me about Bach_BWV_0772.mei" → Extracts metadata
+   - "What key is Bach_BWV_0772.mei in?" → Analyzes key with confidence score

 ### Standalone